IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 5. If dedicated SSL certificates are required, see the Managing SSL certificates section in the IBM Storage Enabler for Containers user guide.
 6. When using IBM Cloud Private with the Spectrum Virtualize Family products, use only hostnames for the Kubernetes cluster nodes, do not use IP addresses.

-Prior to installing the Helm chart for Storage Enabler for Containers in conjunction with IBM Spectrum Scale, verify the following:
+Prior to installing the Helm chart for Storage Enabler for Containers in conjunction with IBM Spectrum Scale:
+1. Install and configure IBM Spectrum Scale, according to the application requirements.
+2. Establish a proper communication link between Spectrum Scale Management GUI Address and Kubernetes cluster.
+3. For each worker node:
+   1. Install Spectum Scale client packages.
+   2. Mount Spectrum Scale filesystem for persistent storage.
+3. For each master node:
+   1. Enable the attach/detach capability for the kubelet service.
+   2. If the controller-manager is configured to run as a pod in your Kubernetes cluster, allow for event recording in controller-manager log file.
 These configuration steps are mandatory and cannot be skipped.
 For detailed description, see the IBM Storage Enabler for Containers user guide on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.

 ## PodSecurityPolicy Requirements